Dexter Shouse

-Dexter Wayne Shouse (born March 24, 1963) is a retired American basketball player who played college basketball at the University of South Alabama and in the NBA for the Philadelphia 76ers during the 1989-90 NBA season.
+Dexter Wayne Shouse (born March 24, 1963) is an American former basketball player who played college basketball for the South Alabama Jaguars and professionally in the National Basketball Association (NBA) for the Philadelphia 76ers during the 1989-90 NBA season.

+Shouse played in the Continental Basketball Association (CBA) for the Tulsa Fast Breakers from 1988 to 1990 and was selected as the CBA Playoff/Finals Most Valuable Player in 1989.
+He won a CBA championship with the Fast Breakers in 1989.

 Born in Terre Haute, Indiana, Shouse played basketball in the Philippines in the late 1980s for Purefoods Tender Juicy Giants and the Shell Turbo Chargers.
 Known for playing with a perpetual scowl, Shouse caught the attention of the NBA's Philadelphia 76ers by averaging a Chamberlain-esque 50 points per game in Manila during the 1989 Philippine Basketball Association season.
-Shouse was signed by the 76ers during the 1989-90 season.
+Shouse was signed by the 76ers during the 1989–90 season.
 Unfortunately for Shouse, his NBA career did not take off as hoped.